dekuNukem/daytripper/advanced_usage.md

 You can update Daytripper's firmware via USB, for bug fixes and and/or new features.

-To do this, download and install the [STM32 DfuSe tool](resources/en.stsw-stm32080_stm32_DfuSe.zip) from this repo.
-You can download it from [the official website](https://www.st.com/en/development-tools/stsw-stm32080.html) too, but it requires creating an account.
+First, [click me](https://github.com/dekuNukem/daytripper/raw/master/resources/en.stsw-stm32080_stm32_DfuSe.zip) to download and install the `STM32 DfuSe tool` from this repo.

+(You can also get it from [the official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but it requires creating an account.)

-First, locate the user button on the board:
+Locate the user button on the board:

 ![Alt text](resources/photos/buttons.jpg)

 To update firmware:

-* Make sure the board is OFF and unplugged.
+* Make sure the board is TURNED OFF and unplugged.

 * **Press and hold down the user button** while plugging it into a computer.